liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/02-paths.markdown

 A weary sojourner winds their way through the twisted paths of the internet, seeking answers to their important questions.
 Nearly ready to give up their search and instead look at Grumpy Cat memes, they scroll to the bottom of the page they're on, skimming the page's content.
-Unexpectedly, their eyes come to rest on a promising link offered at the very bottom of the page.
+Their weary eyes come to rest on a promising link offered at the very bottom of the page.
 They click it in desperation, hoping it offers the solution to their pressing problem.
 Through this haphazard placement of an advertisement, they are led to your site,